felixleopoldo/benchpress/docs/source/index.rst

 .. rubric:: News

-* 2024-11-21: Benchpress 2.9.0.
+* 2024-11-24: Benchpress 2.9.0.
 This version comes with three new major features.

-    I) The ability to incorporate background knowledge in terms of edge constraints (see :ref:`json_config` ).
-Thanks to `Gomathi Lakshmanan <https://www.linkedin.com/in/gomathi-l/>`_, intern at `A-Star <https://www.a-star.edu.sg/>`_, Singapore for the contribution.
+    I) The ability to incorporate background knowledge in terms of :ref:`edge_constraints`.
+Thanks to `Gomathi Lakshmanan <https://www.linkedin.com/in/gomathi-l/>`_ for this great feature.
-    II) The ability to specify multiple benchmark setups in a config file (See ).
-Run the script ``python scripts/upgrade_config.py`` to adapt old config files to the new format.
+    II) The ability to specify multiple benchmark setups in the same config file (See :ref:`json_config`).
+To convert the old config format to this new one run

+        .. prompt:: bash

+            chmod +x scripts/utils/reformat_conf_files.py
+            workflow/scripts/utils/reformat_conf_files.py

     III) Generating DAGs using the `gCastle <https://github.com/huawei-noah/trustworthyAI/blob/master/gcastle/README.md>`_  package (:ref:`gcastle_dag`).
 Thanks to `Damian McLanski <https://dmachlanski.com/>`_.
 * 2024-06-27: Benchpress 2.8.0.
 The new :ref:`graph_estimation` module enables graph estimation and plotting.
 It will replace the :ref:`graph_plots` module as it is faster an easier to use.
 * 2024-03-20: `Jack Kuipers <https://bsse.ethz.ch/cbg/group/people/person-detail.MjA3Mjc0.TGlzdC81MTYsOTQ0ODM3Mzc2.html>`_ will give a `Zoom seminar <https://ethz.zoom.us/j/65832714361>`_ on Benchpress today at 5 PM CET at `The Swiss Reproducibility Network <https://www.swissrn.org/computational/>`_